jacobdensford/jacobdensford.com/projects/new-trpg.md

 ##### Warrior Feats

-- **Protect:** Lose the BOD HP that someone nearby would lose instead of them.
+- **Protect:** Take the BOD HP harm that someone nearby would have taken instead of them.
-- **Berserk:** When the warrior passes a test with a weapon, they can keep making tests to attacking until they miss.
+- **Berserk:** When the warrior passes a test with a weapon and deals harm, they may make additional tests with a weapon until they fail.
 - //
 - //